Parsl/parslguts/taskpath.rst

 The ``PythonApp`` implementation of ``__call__`` doesn't do too much: it massages arguments a bit but ultimately delegates all the work to the next component along, the Data Flow Kernel.
 The submit method returns immediately, also without executing anything.
 It returns a ``Future``, ``app_fut``, which ``PythonApp.__call__`` returns to its own caller.

-TODO: some different syntax highlighting/background to indicate this is from Parsl source code?
+.. todo:: some different syntax highlighting/background to indicate this is from Parsl source code?

 .. code-block:: python